Design and Manufacturing for Sustainability

 Fortune Brands has set clear chemical labeling, handling and process policies.
 For example, when a new product is introduced to a manufacturing site at any of our businesses, we review all materials needed to successfully and safely manufacture it.
 For more information, please see our SASB grid.

 We take our role in ensuring compliance of wood sourcing seriously.
-Fortune Brands meets or exceeds the standards of the Lacey Act, which prohibits importing, purchasing or acquiring products made from illegally logged woods.
+Fortune Brands adheres to the standards of the Lacey Act, which prohibits importing, purchasing or acquiring products made from illegally logged woods.
 In addition, our cabinets business follows guidance from the Convention on International Trade in Endangered Species (CITES), which aims to ensure that international trade in plants is legal, sustainable and traceable.
 Learn more.

 MasterBrand Cabinets uses right-size carton creation machinery in 17 locations to make just-in-time corrugated cardboard packaging for its finished cabinets.
 The customized cartons reduce waste, provide better-fitting packages to protect cabinets during shipping, reduce material handling and provide the business with flexibility to add or make cabinet model changes without corrugate material obsolescence.